 In this culminating field experience, candidates complete a teaching experience in an elementary and secondary school under the supervision of cooperating teachers and a college supervisor.
 This is a full-semester assignment.
 Graded S, U. This is a Writing in the Discipline (WID) course.

-Prerequisite: Concurrent enrollment in HPE 422W, passing score(s) on Praxis, approved Preparing to Teach Portfolio and other Feinstein School of Education and Human Development admission and retention requirements.
+Prerequisite: Concurrent enrollment in HPE 422W and approved Readiness to Student Teach Portfolio.

 Offered: Fall, Spring.